pocketbird/guidelines/BMI.md

 ### Figure out how to think about it

 Consistent naming is crucial.
-Find a real-world example that makes sense to you... i.e. Lego.
-If you are building something out of legos the process is something like this:
+Find a real-world example that makes sense to you...
+If you are building a house the process is something like this:

 1. What are you building?
 House.
-2. Grab a piece.
-Block.
+2. What part of the house are you working on?
+Door.
-3. What color is the block?
+3. What color is the door?
 Red.

-`house__block--red`
-or
-`house-block-red`
+`house__door--red`

 1. What are you building?
 Car.
-2. Grab a piece.
+2. What part of the car are you working on?
 Wheel.
 3. What size is the wheel?
 Small.

 `car__wheel--small`
-or
-`car-wheel-small`

 4. What color is the wheel?
 Black.

 `car__wheel--small--black`

-or
-`car-wheel-small-black`
+## @extend

+If you use @extend, please be aware of what your output code looks like.
+Pull up your output code in a window next to your @extend code so you can see exactly what changes you're making.

 ## Design-Code Compromise